openmediavault/openmediavault-docs/administration/users.rst

 	- The table shows information from internal database and also parses information from :file:`/etc/passwd` lines with a `UID` number higher than 1000.
 A user created in terminal is not in the internal database.
 This causes trouble with samba, as there is no user/password entry in the tdbsam file.
 Just click edit for the user, enter the same or new password, now the user has the linux and samba password synced.
 	- A user can log into the |webui| to see their own profile information.
 Depending if the administrator has setup the username account to allow changes, they can change their password and mail account.
 	- A non-privileged user can become a |webui| administrator by adding them to the ``openmediavault-admin`` group.
+	- When user or group are created information should now be stored in ``config.xml``.